Sojourner House is credited with starting the state's first Lesbian Advocacy Program (1995) and the first Gay Advocacy Program (2003).

 Did you know that domestic violence occurs at similar (or higher) rates among same-sex relationships.
 The National Coalition of Anti-Violence Programs' 2012 survey also specified that transgender survivors were more likely to face threats/intimidation, harassment, and police violence as a result of intimate partner violence than any other group of people.

-At Sojourner House, we understand that people who are additionally marginalized, such as LGBTQ-identified individuals, are more likely to experience intimate partner violence, and often have a harder time accessing services due to stigma, discrimination, lack of resources, and societal biases.
+At Sojourner House, we understand that people who are additionally marginalized, such as LGBTQ-identified individuals, are more likely to experience domestic and/or sexual violence, and often have a harder time accessing services due to stigma, discrimination, lack of resources, and societal biases.
 Sojourner House's LGBTQ Advocacy program is designed specifically to address the needs of LGBTQ/queer survivors and to provide trauma-informed, LGBTQ-specific counseling.
 Our services include, but are not limited to:

 - Housing assistance